 Medical help should be sought if someone who has taken amphetamines is experiencing seizures, chest pain, high temperature, extreme anxiety, hallucinations or paranoid delusions.

-If someone who has taken drugs is experiencing these symptoms, not responding when you talk to them, is snoring loudly or making gurgling noises, this is a medical emergency.
+If someone who has taken drugs is experiencing these or any other significant symptoms, this is a medical emergency.
 Dial triple zero (000) to call an ambulance immediately.

 Where to get help